 This investment is already producing valuable results.
 Belinha Enoque, SSS point of contact for cross-cutting issues, told us:

 “According to our school reports, since the establishment of DREAMS, the number of student pregnancies has been reduced 77%, from 30 pregnancies before DREAMS, in the first semester of 2016, to 7 after its establishment in the first semester of 2017.”

 Another example of DREAMS’ contribution to programmatic change including the provision of education addressing myths about HIV and AIDS transmission is reported by one of the SSS Mentors:

 “Since the establishment of DREAMS, the demand for HIV prevention talks (palestras) has increased.
 Thus, apart from group sessions held during week days, we had to introduce HIV awareness sessions on Saturdays.
 Among others, these talks have helped in reducing myths about HIV and AIDS.
-Before DREAMS, all (opportunistic) diseases were attributed to a local spiritual disease called “matoua” which, allegedly required a traditional healing ceremony called “marombo.”
-The ceremonies were frequent, at least two or three per week, and used to impact school drop outs.
+Before DREAMS, all (opportunistic) diseases were attributed to a local spiritual disease called “matoua” which allegedly required a traditional healing ceremony called “marombo.”
+The ceremonies were frequent, at least two or three per week, and caused school drop outs.
 Thanks to DREAMS, students do not adhere to these ceremonies anymore, as they are now aware of HIV and AIDS,” – SSS mentor.

 Paulina Alamo Chombe, the Headmistress of the school, told us of the important impact DREAMs HIV sensitization has had on student awareness of the risks associated with transactional sex: